birkenfeld/arexibo/README.md

 at runtime, except for the system libraries it is linked against.

-Builds have been tested with the available dependency library versions on Fedora 41 and RHEL 9 with EPEL.
+Builds have been tested with the available dependency library versions on Fedora 41, RHEL 9 with EPEL and Ubuntu 24.04.
 Note that in order to play some media like mp4 videos, you will require a `ffmpeg` package that includes some codecs that RHEL/Fedora don't include in their packages, e.g. from rpmfusion.org.

+For RHEL derived distributions, install `cmake gcc-c++ cargo dbus-devel zeromq-devel qt6-qtwebengine-devel`.
+For Debian derived, install `cmake g++ cargo libdbus-1-dev libzmq3-dev qt6-webengine-dev`.

 ## Usage